Green Factories (procurement and production initiatives)

 (Konica Minolta Business Technologies (Dongguan) Co., Ltd.)

-Konica Minolta Business Technologies (WUXI) Co., Ltd., located in Jiangsu Province, China, has adopted industrial engineering (IE) work analysis as a new endeavor aimed at reducing environmental impact through increased productivity.
+Konica Minolta Business Technologies (Wuxi) Co., Ltd., located in Jiangsu Province, China, has adopted industrial engineering (IE) work analysis as a new endeavor aimed at reducing environmental impact through increased productivity.
 The analysis is based on specialized analytical knowhow cultivated in Japan by Konica Minolta.
-By thoroughly reconsidering operability and line of flow of production lines, the company reduced production space, shortened production times, and cut energy consumption, including that of air conditioning and lighting.
+By thoroughly reconsidering operability and line of flow of production lines, the company reduced production space, shortened production times, and cut energy consumption, including air conditioning and lighting.
+In addition, all its power now comes from renewable energy sources.
+This was achieved by installing a solar power generation system in January 2020, and then using green power certificates to meet its remaining electrical needs.
+The company has become a corporate leader for environmental protection in China, and was certified by the city of Wuxi as a “Clean Manufacturing Company” in 2017.

 Konica Minolta Business Technologies (WUXI) Co., Ltd.